miraQlous/miraQlous.github.io/_pages/about.md

 Education
 ======
-Master of Machine Learning & Computer Vision - Australian National University, Feb 2023 - Dec 2024
+Master of Machine Learning & Computer Vision - Australian National University, 2023.02 - 2024.12

-Bachelor of Computing - the University of Sydney, Feb 2019 - Sep 2022
+Bachelor of Computing - the University of Sydney, 2019.02 - 2022.09